christroutner/plugin-template-connextcms/README.md

 ### pluginSettings.json
-This file contains the plugin metadata necessary to load it into ConnextCMS and generate a left-menu item.
+This file contains the plugin metadata necessary to load your plugin into ConnextCMS and generate a left-menu item.
 Here is an explanation of the required fields in this file:

 * pluginDirName - All plugins must be copied into the /public/plugins directory inside their own subdirectory.
 This object contains the name of that directory.

 * backboneTemplateFiles - This is an array of filename paths within the plugins subdirectory.
 Each entry in